cstryker/codestream-server/README.md

 # CodeStream Backend Services

 On the backend (aka. the server-side), CodeStream runs a number of services to provide all the functionality needed for the clients.
-Different configurations are supported most natably the use of the broadcaster and rabbitMQ for On-Prem vs. PubNub and AWS SQS for CodeStream Cloud.
-This repo contains all the code for these services.
+The default development environment will use the codestream broadcaster and rabbitMQ.
+Mail services are disabled by default.
 ## Development Setup

 _Note: CodeStream employees may prefer to use the dev_tools sandbox as it will